murchandamus/bips/bip-update-process.md

 - The Status field is no longer modeled around the workflow of consensus changes.
 - Status field values are reduced from nine to four:
   - Deferred, Obsolete, Rejected, Replaced, and Withdrawn are gathered up into Closed.[^closed]
-  - Final and Active are collapsed into Active.
+  - Final and Active are collapsed into Deployed.
-  - The remaining statuses are Draft, Proposed, Active, and Closed.
+  - The remaining statuses are Draft, Proposed, Deployed, and Closed.
 - BIPs no longer get rejected solely on grounds of not making progress for three years.[^rejection]
 - A BIP may be set to Closed by its authors, or by anyone if it appears to have stopped making progress for at least a year and its authors do not assert that they are still working on it when contacted.
 - Many judgment calls previously required from BIP Editors are reassigned either to the BIP authors or the repository’s audience.
-- Tracking of adoption, acceptance, and community consensus is out of scope for the BIP repository, except to determine whether a BIP is in active use for the move into or out of the Active status.
+- Tracking of adoption, acceptance, and community consensus is out of scope for the BIP repository, except to determine whether a BIP is in active use for the move into or out of the Deployed status.
 - "Other Implementations" sections are discouraged.[^OtherImplementations]
 - Auxiliary files are only permitted in the corresponding BIP’s subdirectory, as no one used the alternative of labeling them with the BIP number.